-As an intern at CARE, I conducted interviews with CARE personnel across Latin America and other regions to develop a communications needs assessment for improved private sector partner recruitment.
+At CARE, I conducted interviews with personnel across Latin America and other regions to develop a communications needs assessment for improved private sector partner recruitment.

 I also analyzed trends in USAID/USG grant funding in Latin America in order to better position CARE’s regional goals.
 I researched and and synthesized a range of sources on future NGO funding landscape to support redesign of regional business operating model.